Premises Liability Attorneys Crestwood, MO

-- Invitees — A business invitee is someone whose presence on the property benefits the property owner or manager.
-This can be a customer in a retail store or hotel guests.
-A public invitee is someone on property that the public can access, such as a park or a library.
+- Invitees — A business invitee is someone who is on the property to benefit themselves and/or the proprietor.
+This can be a customer in a retail store or someone shopping in a grocery store.
+Invitees can also be considered people on property the public is allowed to be on, for example recreational areas or a library.
 Property owners are liable for an invitee's injuries caused by hazards they knew about or should have known about.

 - Licensees — A licensee is someone who has the permission of the property owner to be on the premises, but there is no express financial benefit to either of them.
-These can be social guests, but the law might apply to someone who came into a grocery store just to use the restroom.
+This can mean a friend staying at your house, but the law might apply to someone who stopped into a store just to ask for directions.
 In Illinois, there is no legal distinction between invitees and licensees.
-In Missouri, property owners are only liable for hazards they had express knowledge of – not ones they "should have known about.
+In Missouri, property owners are only liable for dangers they knew about – not ones they "should have known about.

-- Trespassers — Trespassers are on the property without consent of the property owner.
+- Trespassers — Trespassers are on the property without permission of the property owner.
 Because of that, they do not have the same rights as people that are allowed to be there, meaning they can't make a claim to get compensated for their injuries.
-There are two exceptions:
+There are a couple of exceptions:

 - Pursuant to Illinois Premises Liability Act and Missouri Revised Statute §537.349, property owners are not immune from liability if they acted with "willful and wanton conduct."
-Meaning, if the owner intentionally created or allowed a danger to be there because they wanted to injure a trespasser, they can still be held responsible.
+Meaning, if the owner intentionally created or allowed a danger to be there because they wanted trespassers to get hurt, they can still be held accountable.

 Do I Have a Premises Liability Claim in Crestwood, MO?

-- Duty of care — Did the landowner have a responsibility to prevent unreasonable risks of injury?
-The extent of a landowner's responsibility to keep you safe depends on whether you're a invitee, licensee or trespasser and what state you're in.
-Generally, anybody who is allowed to be on the property is owed a duty of care.
+- Duty of care — Did the landowner owe you a duty of care to prevent unreasonable risks of injury?
+The degree of the property owner's or manager's responsibility to keep you safe depends on what kind of visitor you are and your jurisdiction.
+Typically, anybody who is allowed to be on the property is owed a duty of care.

-- Breach of duty — If they fail in their responsibility, that constitutes a violation of that obligation.
-That could mean not repairing a broken railing, or not putting a "wet floor" sign out.
+- Breach of duty — If they neglect their obligation, that constitutes a violation of that responsibility.
+That could mean not fixing a broken railing, or not putting a "wet floor" sign out.

 - Causation — Did the hazardous condition directly cause your injuries?
-If you fell because somebody ran into you, you may not be able to show that the property owner was negligent.
-Similarly, if you didn't observe warning signs because you were looking at your phone, you might not be able to make a claim.
+If you fell because you had inappropriate footwear for the area, it's likely not the property owner's fault.
+Similarly, if you didn't notice an obvious hazard because you were looking at your phone, you might not be able to make a claim.

-- Damages — In order to make a claim, you need to have suffered harm.
-Usually, you need to show economic harm, including lost wages and medical expenses, to get a financial recovery for how the injury affected you physically and emotionally.
-If you sustained a bruise, but had no expenses due to your injury, you likely do not have enough to make a case.
+- Damages — To have a valid claim, you have to show that you suffered injuries, loss and other expenses.
+Usually, you need to show financial harm, such as lost wages and medical bills, to make a claim for emotional distress and pain and suffering.
+If you sustained a bruise, but didn't need medical attention or miss any time off work, you likely do not have enough to make a case.

 Halvorsen Klote's Crestwood, MO premises liability attorneys have proven numerous premises liability claims.
-If you have any doubts about the validity of your claim, or have questions about filing a personal injury lawsuit, call one of our attorneys for free today at 866-382-4167.
+If you have any doubts about the validity of your claim, or have questions about filing a personal injury lawsuit, call one of our attorneys at no charge at 866-382-4167.